bressler95tops/bookdebug/_sources/Open-Science-101/Module_2/readme.md

 **Computing Environment** – A platform that provides necessary software dependencies, a development area, and connections to computational resources to facilitate running code.

-**ORCiD** – A numeric code used to uniquely identify authors and contributors of scholarly communication.
-Researchers provide an ORCiD for publications and association memberships.
-ORCiD is also an international, interdisciplinary, open, non-proprietary, and not-for-profit organization created by the research community for the benefit of all stakeholders including ours and the organizations that support the research ecosystem.
+**ORCID** – A numeric code used to uniquely identify authors and contributors of scholarly communication.
+Researchers provide an ORCID for publications and association memberships.
+ORCID is also an international, interdisciplinary, open, non-proprietary, and not-for-profit organization created by the research community for the benefit of all stakeholders including ours and the organizations that support the research ecosystem.

 **Persistent Identifiers (PIDs)** - A long-lasting digital reference to an entity.